SarahMATU/DigiRainProject/_posts/2024-03-11-DigiRainProject.md

 categories: demo
 ---

-For our C++ Programming Module, we were tasked with creating a Digital Rain or _Matrix Digital Rain Project_ in C++
+For our C++ Programming Module, we were tasked with creating a Digital Rain or _Matrix Digital Rain Project_ in C++.

 <img src="https://raw.githubusercontent.com/sarahMATU/DigiRainProject/main/docs/assets/images/Raining.gif" width="600" height="350">